strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 ### Simple polling

 First we will take a look at a simple example where we want to fetch new data every 5 seconds.
-Lets first try and think about what we need.
+Let's first try and think about what we need.

 - a backend call
 - a trigger that tells us when we need to execute our backend call